 Yes, you can get your dog or cat’s rabies license at our office.

 Note, according to the legal requirements of Bay County, FL, a rabies license can be given only if the rabies vaccine was administered by a licensed veterinarian, along with a physical exam ensuring your pet is healthy enough for the vaccine.

 If your pet has already had their vaccine updated but needs a new license (for example, if you’ve recently moved to Bay County), just bring or fax records (with proof of rabies vaccination) from your previous veterinarian, and you can get the new license here.

-Do you offer baths or nail trims?
+Do you offer nail trims?

 Do you offer training, or puppy/kitten socialization classes?

 Our veterinarians provide behavioral consults, to help with concerns such as bad manners, noise anxiety, separation anxiety, and more.